NoviceLive/bintut/README.rst

 corresponding to the Python_ version shipped with GDB_.
 For more details, see `#1`_.

-Python_ binding of Capstone_ and filebytes_
-might have to be installed manually before Ropper_ can be installed.

 ``pip install bintut`` may or may not work for the time being.

 Therefore it's recommended to just clone this repository